jbrisbin/rabbitmq-webhooks/README.markdown

 Any message processed by this plugin will be forwarded to the URL you configure, using the method you give it.

+### Changes

+0.3 - Asynchronous HTTP send, URL and method overrideable per-message.
+0.2 - URLs can be patterns and headers that start with "X-" get passed to REST URL.
+0.1 - Synchronous HTTP send, no URL patterns.
+Rough draft.

 ### Install from Zip

 Download the .tar.gz file from from the downloads section: